Albert Phipps BSc (Hons), PGCE, MBPsS, MBACP (Registered), P G Dip CBT

 Please keep in mind that if you phone me my mobile may not be on so please leave a voice mail (or if you are like me and hate leaving messages 'after the tone') text or e-mail, and I will get back to you within 24 hours.

-The sessions will take place in my home which is approximately 10 minutes drive from junction 5 of the M61.
+The sessions will take place in my home which is a few minutes drive from junction 5 of the M61.
 This reduces my costs and this means that my fees are (I feel) reasonable, similarly this is also why I do not charge for missed/cancelled sessions (no room hire to pay for!).

 Finally as I have no other regular commitments (apart from Fridays when I do my voluntary counseling at mhist) I am available during normal office hours, moreover evening and weekend appointments are also available, contact me for further details.
 Unfortunately, I am unable to offer home visits.